afreediz/AgentPlanck/README.md

 # AgentPlanck

-**AgentPlanck** is a lightweight agentic framework I built to understand and experiment with how agents work under the hood.
+**Planck** is a A lightweight production ready agentic framework to build your agents.

 ---